NBISweden/workshop-reproducible-research/docs/snakemake.md

 ```

 !!! attention
     If you have multiple inputs or outputs they need to be delimited with a comma (as seen above).
 This is a very common mistake when writing Snakemake workflows.
-The compiler will complain but sometimes the error message can be difficult to interpret.
+The parser will complain, but sometimes the error message can be difficult to interpret.

 Now try to construct this rule yourself and name it `concatenate_files`.
 The syntax for concatenating two files in Bash is `cat first_file second_file > output_file`.
 Call the output `c.txt`.
 Run the workflow in Snakemake and validate that the output looks as expected.